Vegetable Companion Planting Chart PDF

 Benefit #6.
 Helps with Disease Issues

-When you have a large grouping of the same type of plant, disease spreads easier and faster among that plant.
-Adding a variety of plants to your garden can break up the grouping and slow down the spread of diseases.
+When there is a large grouping of the same type of plant, disease spreads more easily and quickly.
+Adding various plants to your garden can break up the grouping and slow the spread of diseases.
+This is called planting in “patches” and can help to keep issues from cropping up.

 Putting plants to work for you is another great way to grow a bigger and healthier garden.